NGWPC/autoeval-coordinator/README.md

 5. Create required container images from autoeval-jobs repo
 6. Dispatch a pipeline job through Nomad UI or API

+**Tips for working with .env files:**
+- The example.env is a good place to look to make a .env file that is configured for local deployment.
+This .env file can be stored as .env.local when not in use and copied to .env when local deployment is desired.
+Depending on which deployment configuration is desired different .env files can be saved locally within the repo without being tracked by git.
+For example, you could also have a .env.test environment file for deploying to the AWS Test account.

 ### Arguments
 - **HAND Version**
   - The HAND version argument allows the user to specify a specific version of HAND to generate extents for.
 This argument is required.